10: Biohydrogen - Hydrogenases

 Dan Søndergaard et al., Scientific Reports volume 6, Article number: 34212 (2016).
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/.

-Much effort has been devoted to making transition state analogs of the active site to act as catalysts for H2 production for fuel cells.
-Transition metal catalysts that mimic the structures and activities of the three hydrogenases have been made.
-Three specific ones are shown below in Figure \(\PageIndex{4}\).
+Much effort has been devoted to developing transition-state analogs of the active site to act as catalysts for H2 production in fuel cells.
+Transition-metal catalysts that mimic the structures and activities of the three hydrogenases have been developed.
+Figure \(\PageIndex{4}\) shows three specific ones below.

 Figure \(\PageIndex{4}\): The differing reactivity of the three isomers.
 Y′, methylene blue [MB]+.Seiji Ogo et al., ibid.